fairvault/user-documentation/docs/datatags/orange.md

  - [ ] Provide all mandatory and recommended metadata [todo: insert link to metadata guidance]
 - [ ] Upload the dataset files AND **implement restriction on the dataset files**.
 Allow access requests.
 See [instructions below](##Implementing-access-restriction-to-data-files-for-datasets-with-an-Orange-data-tag).
  - [ ] Upload the response summary from the Decision Tree questionnaire (see above), do not restrict this file or other documentation files if not strictly necessary
- - [ ] Add the guestbook for confidential datasets
+ - [ ] Add the orange dataset guestbook for confidential datasets
  - [ ] Edit the Terms: select 'Custom Dataset Terms' in the license dropdown and provide a brief summary of the Terms of Use.
 The curator will review and further complete the terms during the review process.
  - [ ] Submit the dataset for review